flashback, life, memories

 It so happened that while we were getting ready for 12 o’clock mass on Sundays, there was a cartoon show on TV called Davy and Goliath.
 Davy was a little boy with a dog, Goliath, and the show had a religious theme of some sort.
 I liked the show but I never got to see the end because we left for church about fifteen minutes before it was over.
 The intro music for that show was A Mighty Fortress, and since then I’ve always loved that song.
 I think as a kid I found the words impressive.
 Mighty and cruel hate and Sabaoth.
 Abideth and doth.
 And the melody was sort of compelling.
 But I knew it wasn’t a song we ever sang in church.

 One Sunday in November, Davy and Goliath was pre-empted, or maybe it was interrupted.
 It was that weekend when almost all the shows were pre-empted.
 Back then, breaking news was truly breaking news.
 As it turned out, that week, the previous Friday, my parents had to go to the funeral home because one of my uncles had died.
 I suppose I was young enough I didn’t have to go with them.
 When it came time for my parents to return home, some aunts and uncles were with them.
 I guess to pick up their kids, my cousins, who stayed at our house too that Friday.
 With the oldest in charge.
-When they walked in the house, in their Sunday best funeral home clothes, all the kids, including me, and the cousins, were jumping up and down on the beds.
+When the grown-ups walked in the house, in their Sunday best funeral home clothes, all the kids, including me, and the cousins, were jumping up and down on the beds.
 I don’t know how it started.
 I guess it just looked like fun.
-The grown ups were so angry.
+The grown-ups were so angry.
 I’m not sure this is important, but it is the context for me that following Sunday.

 My memory is that we were getting ready to leave for church on Sunday and the TV was still on.
 I think we all looked at the screen because they were going to show the guy who killed President Kennedy.
 We were standing in the living room watching and could see a lot of people in camera view, and they brought a man out in handcuffs.
 I remember thinking something like, “Is that him?”
 It seemed seconds later, one of the men on the bottom of the screen moved toward the prisoner, poked a gun into the suspect’s waist, and shot him.
 Right there, on TV while we watched.